Finch4/Monk/README.md

 Common bytes seeker for Malware identification.
 [Website version](http://finch4.pythonanywhere.com/)
+## General

+Currently there are three versions of Monk:

+ - Python (Missing the .json database function)

+ - C# (Complete [until I get new ideas])

+ - Website [Django] (Currently just the function to compare, anyway need also some fixes)

 ## Explaination
 [Follow this explaination only if you are using the version v0.1]